AlexPinhasov/EqualableGeneric/README.md

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
+Thats it! now you can just compare your objects easly without any problems or addional work.

 ## Installation